wistreng/wistreng.github.io.backup/_posts/2018-03-02-Linux-322-Variables.md

 picture_frame: shadow
 ---

 *What are variables?
 Simply put, a particular string represents something that is not fixed.
-To give you an example of math that you'll learn in school, y = ax+b, where (y) on the left-hand side is the variable, and (ax+b) on the right-hand side is the variable.
+To give you an example of math that you'll learn in school, y = ax+b, where (y) on the left-hand side is the variable, and (ax+b) on the right-hand side is the variable's expression.
 Note that the left side is unknown and the right side is known.
 To put it more simply, we can "substitute a simple word" for another data that is more complex or easily changed."
 What's the good of that?
 The biggest benefit is "convenience!" .*

 <!--more-->

-### Variable access
+## Variable access

 Let's show you the contents of the variable.
 You can use the `echo` command to access variables, but variables must be preceded by `$` or `${variable}`.
 For example,